 Sorrent‘s steep coast offers spectacular views over the Mediterranean and the coast trip until Salerno.

-by Wolfgang Paulus,
+from Wolfgang Paulus,

 Over centuries, the coastal landscape had fallen into a deep slumber.
 Only in the 1850s, with the construction of the Amalfitana, it was kissed awake.
 Sun-seekers from all of Europe discovered the beauty of the wild rugged landscape.
 The steep rocks, narrow bays as well as the terraces of wine and lemons were inspiring many painters and artists.